Complaints and compliments policy

 - Complaints about Elected Members conduct or behaviour

-- Requests for information under the Freedom of Information Act, Environmental Information Regulations, or Data Protection Act
+- Requests for information under the Freedom of Information Act, Environmental Information Regulations, or Data Protection Act, and data breaches.

 - Matters which have already been considered under the complaints policy